Safina1234/Merge-sort/README.md

 # Merge-sort
-Merge sort implementation using generics
+Merge sort implementation using generics using java